-Qualifications: PDC, Certificate IV in Permaculture (APT-PCA),Certificate IV in Assessment and Workplace Training, Diploma of Management, Diploma of Conservation and Land Management, APT-ATR, St John’s Cross First Aid Certificate, Certificate of Horticulture, and is currently doing a Bachelor of Science at UNE.
+Qualifications: PDC, Certificate IV in Permaculture (APT-PCA),Certificate IV in Assessment and Workplace Training, Diploma of Management, Diploma of Conservation and Land Management, APT-ATR, St John’s Cross First Aid Certificate, Certificate of Horticulture, Bachelor of Science.

 Guy has been involved in the Permaculture movement since 2006.
 He is currently a director of Permaculture Australia (PIL) and the PCA management committee.
 Guy is committed to returning the surplus from his experience to inspire and educate others.
 He believes strongly in self empowerment and community resilience as a strategy for responding to the myriad of problems we face.
 Areas of special interest he teaches include local food security, community development and transition initiatives, renewable energy and appropriate technology and computer assisted design with Sketchup.
 Guy is a regular teacher in the Permaculture Design Courses at Robyn Francis’ Permaculture College Australia.